Search by Provider Name

 AFTER SCHOOL EMPOWERMENT PROGRAMS

 Provides school-based empowerment programs and assertiveness education for adolescent girls.
-Some of the programs include:
+Some of the programs included:

 -Allies in Action which uses an interactive, peer-centered approach to change the climate of competition and hostility between girls